 - 1/8 teaspoon black pepper

-- 3 (about 1 cup) Savoy cabbage leaves, coarsely chopped (optional)
+- 3 large (about 1 cup) Savoy or regular green cabbage leaves, coarsely chopped (optional)

 - 1 bunch (about 1/2 cup) scallions, dark green stems removed, thinly sliced crosswise